 When someone in my family complains of these symptoms, I simmer a pot of ginger tea and encourage an early bedtime – rest and hydration have long been touted for their healing effects.
 Sometimes, however, I take things a step further.

 As a side note, we often think of grains as heavy on carbs, but they can be a good source of protein, too (as well as fiber and a variety of vitamins, minerals and anti-oxidants).
-Grains that are especially protein-rich include amaranth, quinoa, barley and wild rice.
+Grains that are especially protein-rich include amaranth, quinoa, barley, and wild rice.

 But let’s face it.
 Soup the color of the Grinch who stole Christmas can be a little off-putting to some.

-So before sharing what I consider to be a healing elixir, I sought out some trusted opinions.
+Before sharing what I consider to be a healing elixir, I sought out some trusted opinions.
 I started by texting a photo of this vibrant soup to several friends and family members, asking what thoughts it brought to mind.

 Responses like “interesting,” “scary,” “beautiful” and “I love it!” reaffirmed my suspicion that not everyone would dig into this soup willingly.